-We consider that you are paid to achieve a result under your contract when your contract requires the production of a specified result or outcome and payment is conditional upon that outcome being achieved.
+You are paid to achieve a result under your contract when your contract requires the production of a specified result or outcome and payment is conditional upon that outcome being achieved.
 The essence of the contract is to achieve a result and not just do work as required.